Modern Driveline’s T-56 Magnum XL six-speed enables you to step up to better gearing and smoother shifts with fierce reliability.

 Reluctor wheel is checked for proper fitment to the new Modern Driveline flywheel.

-Clutch release slave cylinder is installed next as shown.
+The clutch release slave cylinder is installed next as shown.

 Modern Driveline steel flywheel is indexed and installed, torquing all bolts in a crisscross fashion to 65 ft/bs in one-third values.
 A thread locker has been used on bolt threads.